 New York State is home to almost 1,500 family-owned vineyards.
 Most tastings are inexpensive (even free) and winemakers are accessible.
 Five areas (Long Island, Hudson Valley, Finger Lakes, the Lake Erie region, and Niagara) have formal wine trails.
 Passport programs offer discounts and free tastings.
-Get more information at New York Wines.
+Get more information at www.newyorkwines.org.

 Cheddars, goudas, and goat cheeses are just some of the varieties you’ll find along the Finger Lakes Cheese Trail.
 Many of the farms are kid-friendly, with peeks into barns to see cows and goats.
 Every member cheese-maker is a family-owned business, so days and times of operation change frequently.

 New York State is poised to recover its title as the hops capital of the world.
-Nearly 70 breweries are registered members of the New York State Brewery Trail, whose map and guide can help you plan a hoppy visit.
+There are more than 240 breweries in the state, and more than a third of them are registered members of the New York State Brewery Trail, whose map and guide can help you plan a hoppy visit.
 Structured beer trails also exist in the Hudson Valley and Finger Lakes.